 The issue before the United States Supreme Court is, “[w]hether, consistent with the First Amendment and Virginia v Black, conviction of threating another person under [federal law] requires proof of the defendant’s subjective intent to threaten, as required by the 9th Circuit and the supreme courts of Massachusetts, Rhode Island, and Vermont’ or whether it is enough to show that a “reasonable person” would regard the statement as threatening, as held by other federal courts of appeals and state courts of last resort.”
 The Defendant asserts that a “reasonable person” standard is incorrect because of the high potential for misinterpretation in social media by people that do not know the defendant.
 It is argued that the standard should be “subjective intent” – has was merely expressing his frustration and not to threaten.

-The decision in this case will have far reaching implications in our social media focused world.
+The decision, in this case, will have far-reaching implications in our social media focused world.
 Stay tuned!!

 If you, or someone you know, are facing criminal charges, we know how to employ all of the protections contained in the United States Constitution.
 If you want to have the best defense to a felony or misdemeanor charge, it is important that you contact an attorney who is expert in constitutional law.
-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have over 50 years of experience in criminal law and constitutional law.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in criminal law and constitutional law.
 You need an expert to help you when your freedom is in jeopardy.
-Please contact the lawyers at LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 or complete a Request for Information Form and one of our attorneys will contact you.
+Please contact the lawyers at LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will contact you.

 “We Are Not Afraid To Win”